garbervetsky/ERC-Verisol-Demo/Verifying-ERC20.md

 ## Working with contract invariants

- A *contract level invariant* prescribing that the sum of balances is equal to the total supply.
+ Consider a *contract level invariant* prescribing that the sum of balances is equal to the total supply.
 In contrast to the previous property which applied only to the `transfer` function, now we want to describe property that must hold thorough *all* the transactions of the contracts.
 Thus, this property must be checked after finishing each transaction.

 Fortunately, VeriSol includes a way to specify contract invarians using a special function [`contractInvariant`](https://github.com/garbervetsky/ERC-Verisol-Demo/blob/master/ERC20-2.sol#L271).
 Here is an example: